 Can I use New One courses to fulfill the Breadth Requirement?

 Most New One courses can be used to fulfill Breadth Requirement #3: Society and Its Institutions, with the exception of NEW104 and NEW114, which fulfill BR #1.
-You can find out about Breadth Requirements in the Calendar under Degree Requirements.
+You can find out about Breadth Requirements in the Faculty of Arts & Science Calendar.

 Do I have to be a New College student to enroll in New One?